install.packages("devtools")

 Batch

-info_table(psychsci[1:5], c("title", "doi"))
+paper_table(psychsci[1:5], "info", c("title", "doi"))

 #> # A tibble: 5 × 3

-#> id title doi
+#> title doi paper_id

 #> <chr> <chr> <chr>